Saving the North Atlantic Right Whale - North America

 But long-term solutions are needed...

-Our team is one of the leading organisations to work directly with both fishermen and underwater technology companies to advance ropeless fishing gear.
-Eliminate vertical buoy rope from the water column – and you reduce the threat of entanglement.
-In 2018, IFAW worked with the Massachusetts Lobstermen’s Association to test the functionality of on-demand acoustic release (i.e. ropeless) technology designed by Desert Star Systems during non-fishing conditions.
-In the past year, IFAW has expanded its industry engagement by partnering with the Atlantic Offshore Lobstermen’s Association for at-sea pilot testing during real-time fishing operations using another ropeless gear system manufactured by Massachusetts-based EdgeTech Underwater Technologies.
+Our team is one of the leading organisations to work directly with both fishermen and underwater technology companies to advance on-demand fishing gear.
+Eliminate vertical buoy rope from the water column and you reduce the threat of entanglement.
+In 2018, IFAW worked with the Massachusetts Lobstermen’s Association to test the functionality of on-demand acoustic release technology designed by Desert Star Systems during non-fishing conditions.
+IFAW then expanded its industry engagement by partnering with the Atlantic Offshore Lobstermen’s Association for at-sea pilot testing during real-time fishing operations using another on-demand fishing gear system manufactured by Massachusetts-based EdgeTech Underwater Technologies.
 The key is to adopt sustainable solutions that allow fishermen to continue their livelihoods while also ensuring whales remain safe in the water.

-In Washington DC, we’ve worked with members of Congress to introduce the SAVE Right Whales Act.
-If passed, the bill will establish a new competitive grant programme to support critical research and stakeholder collaboration on new initiatives to protect right whales.
-We also work with the Government of Canada to implement and enforce speed restrictions for vessels, as well as advocating for rerouting of high-volume shipping lanes to protect right whales during migration season.
+In Washington DC, we’ve worked with members of Congress to introduce the North Atlantic Right Whale Coexistence Act, which established a new competitive grant program to support critical research and stakeholder collaboration on new initiatives to protect right whales.
+We also work with the U.S. and Canadian governments to implement and enforce speed restrictions for vessels, as well as advocating for rerouting of high-volume shipping lanes to protect right whales during migration season.

 Deputy Vice President - Animal Rescue

 Stranding Coordinator - Marine Mammal Rescue & Research